Change

 e.
 Natural disasters, disease, conflict, terrorism

 The IHI Group reviews its regulations and business continuity plan (BCP), conducts emergency drills as necessary, and maintains appropriate insurance to minimize the impact of any event that may disrupt business operations such as the spread of a large-scale infectious disease such as a new coronavirus, an earthquake, flood, or other severe disaster, or a criminal act such as terrorism.
 However, a disaster on an unanticipated scale could make it impossible to execute business operations appropriately.
-Such eventualities could adversely affect the Group’s operating results and financial position.
+Such eventualities could adversely affect the Group's business performance and financial position.

 3. Management Resources